Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Balance transfer credit cards have few downsides.
 That said, you should consider a few things before you apply for one:

-Do not let the potential downfalls of a balance transfer keep you from applying for one of the best 0% balance transfer credit cards.
-With these cards, you can eliminate your debt faster and find financial freedom much sooner than if you pay interest on your balances.
+Don’t let the possible downsides of a balance transfer deter you from considering one of the top 0% balance transfer credit cards.
+These cards can help you tackle your debt more quickly and achieve financial independence sooner than if you were paying interest on your balances.

 How Long Does a Balance Transfer Take?